GLOBAL MARKETS-Asia shares slip as investors ready for end of 2021

 "Investors are moving ahead and looking at what the impact will be of going back to normal," said McCafferty.

-The Dow Jones Industrial Average rose 0.26% on Tuedsay.
+The Dow Jones Industrial Average rose 0.26% on Tuesday.
 The S&P 500 hit a record intraday high during the session but weakened to end the day off 0.10%.
 The Nasdaq Composite lost 0.56%.

-Yields on benchmark 10-year Treasury notes was at 1.4773% compared with its U.S. close of 1.481% on Tuesday.
-The two-year yield, which rises with traders' expectations of higher Fed fund rates, touched 0.7461% after hitting 0.758% the previous session, a near two-year high.
+Yields on benchmark 10-year Treasury notes were at 1.4756% compared with its U.S. close of 1.481% on Tuesday.
+The two-year yield, which rises with traders' expectations of higher Fed fund rates, touched 0.7402% after hitting 0.758% the previous session, a near two-year high.

 (Reporting by Scott Murdoch in Hong Kong; Editing by Sam Holmes)